 While a disaggregated security architecture impedes both security and operational efficiency, single-pane-of-glass visibility and control enhances both.
 End-to-end integration of the security infrastructure unlocks automation of threat detection, response, and reporting, freeing up time for well-paid security personnel to focus on strategic tasks.

 The Fortinet Security Fabric provides an integrated security architecture that makes this possible.
 Fortinet covers the entire attack surface, from the data center to multiple clouds to the network edge, with broad, integrated, and automated protection.
-Fortinet Dynamic Cloud Security solutions break down silos between multiple public and private clouds, enabling consistent policy management.
+Fortinet Adaptive Cloud Security solutions break down silos between multiple public and private clouds, enabling consistent policy management.
 FortiManager, FortiAnalyzer, and FortiSIEM provide comprehensive management and analytics.
 FortiInsight and FortiDeceptor help protect against insider threats.
 And companies can protect devices and applications with FortiWeb, FortiMail, FortiClient, and FortiEDR.

 Securing Oil and Gas Retail Locations